Where can kids play rugby in the Wimbledon area, what time does training start and info on Wimbledon RFC's mini and youth teams?

 We start at Under 5s and Under 6s, having fun whilst teaching basic passing and support play; then we introduce competitive tag rugby in the Under 7s.
 Contact is introduced in a controlled environment at Under 9 and then developed right the way through to playing a full contact game at Under 11 and Under 12.
 Our coaches are encouraged and supported to attend RFU sanctioned courses and we run a number of these coaching (and refereeing) courses at the club throughout the year, resulting in us being able to offer a very high level of coaching in the Minis & Youth section.

-New for 2023 - Rugger Rascals for boys and girls from 18 months upwards
+Now well-established and highly popular at the Club - Rugger Rascals for boys and girls from 18 months upwards

 Check out our dedicated page to read about our new courses for 18 months + sessions for pre-schoolers run by our good friends at Rugger Rascals.